SWG-Survivors/launcher/README.md

 Windows may show SmartScreen security warnings or AV false positives (click "More info" → "Run anyway" or exclude from AV scan)

-This is normal for unsigned executables, the code is available to review or build locally and use is optional and for convenience until a full launcher is built.
-We are also actively pursuing options relating to code signing.
+This is normal for unsigned executables.
+The code is open source and available for review, or you can build it locally.
+We are actively pursuing free code signing through SignPath Foundation (see [CODE_SIGNING_POLICY.md](CODE_SIGNING_POLICY.md)).

 ## Testing Before Distribution